mckinnondave/mckinnondave/README.md

 ## Hi, I'm Dave 👋 Thanks for checking out my GitHub account!

 I am a full-stack developer, coming from a 9 year background in aviation.
-While I enjoyed flying, I found a passion for code.
+I enjoyed flying, but found a passion for code.

 - 🔭 I’m currently working on personal projects to further develop my skills.
 - 🌱 I’m currently learning as much as I can about React!